oracle-livelabs/apex/apex-professional-hol22/design-the-application/2-design-the-application.md

 ### Objectives

-In this lab, you:
+In this lab, you will:

-- Create the APEX Application
+- Create the APEX Application.

-- Create Application users
+- Create Application users.

-- Install the Sample Dataset
+- Install the Sample Dataset.

 Estimated Time: 20 minutes